oconnor663/jacko.io/posts/async_futures.md

 }
 ```

-That `timeout` wrapper works with _any_ async function.
+This `timeout` wrapper works with _any_ async function.
 Regular functions have
 no equivalent.

 ## Bonus: Recursion